DIY Personal Lubricant

 - fractionated coconut oil

 This recipe takes the cake for the easiest recipe on the blog.
 It’s exceedingly simple and effective.
-I believe I bought my fractionated coconut oil in bulk from Rainbow Grocery, but I could be mistaken.

 I like the GoToob* because it keeps everything very clean.
 With a liquid oil, it’s nice to have a little bit of control over how much and where it’s coming out.